 2. Building an edit = laying bricks

-The main mistake I see people making is that they just dump all of their footage onto the main timeline and delete out the stuff that isn’t working.
-This is not a good way of working as it takes so much longer and what you are doing from the outset in not an act of deliberate and considered creation but more of a coincidental exercise in making a pile of junk a little bit less crap.
-That will rarely result in any kind of impactful or profound artwork.
-A prime example of pumping a time line full of unrelated, random junk and expecting someone to watch it is “Life Remote Control” by the world’s biggest charlatan hack Thierry Guetta aka Mr Brainwash, which lead to the film “Exit Through the Gift Shop” by his equally hacky, predictable, mouse stencilling, charlatan mentor Banksy.
+The main mistake I see people making is that they dump all of their footage onto the main timeline and delete the stuff that isn’t working.
+This is not a good way of working as it takes so much longer and what you are doing from the outset is not an act of deliberate and considered creation but more of a coincidental exercise in making a pile of junk a little bit less of a mess.
+That will rarely result in any kind of impactful or profound artwork, though it is possible to have happy accidents.
+A prime example of pumping a timeline full of unrelated, random junk and expecting someone to watch it is “Life Remote Control” by the world’s biggest charlatan hack Thierry Guetta aka Mr Brainwash, which lead to the film “Exit Through the Gift Shop” by his equally hacky, predictable, mouse stencilling, charlatan mentor Banksy.
 Chose your shots with care, place them with care and the wall will build itself.

-Cheese Cake – This is based on the idea of looking at your edit like a cheese cake.
-At the base you have your rock solid and reliable foundation – your biscuits.
-This foundation should be able to work all on its own without needing to add anything though it perhaps may be a little safe and dull.
-On top of that you start to add slightly more interesting stuff like the custard, then the cream, then the berries, each layer getting more fancy, a little more daring though less reliable as the base foundation.
-So when you watch it back you’re guaranteed good footage throughout, but at certain points you’ll get treated to something a little more special.
-This works great when filming things like music where you have your main safe camera angle of the entire performance, then on top of that you add alternative angles depending on whats happening with the performance, then on top of that you could include cutaways, abstract shots and even overlay effects.
+Cheese Cake – This is based on the idea of looking at your edit like a cheesecake.
+At the base, you have your rock-solid and reliable foundation – your biscuits.
+This foundation should be able to work all on its own without needing to add anything though it perhaps may be a little safe.
+On top of that you start to add slightly more interesting stuff like the custard, then the cream, then the berries, each layer getting more fancy, a little more daring though less reliable than the base foundation.
+So when you watch it back you’re guaranteed good footage throughout, but at certain points, you’ll get treated to something a little more special.
+This works great when filming things like music where you have your main safe camera angle of the entire performance, then on top of that you add alternative angles depending on what’s happening with the performance, then on top of that, you could include cutaways, abstract shots and even overlay effects.
 It’s a really fast and reliable way to work as you know that at any point you can strip away the upper layers to reveal something totally fine and usable beneath.

 3. Creative cuts